Crime in Sweden: Fear of violence

 Swedish Agency for Youth and Civil Society (MUCF), performed in 2018, and released in April 2019, 70% of men and 36% of women in the ages 16–29 years old were afraid of being subjected to violence when they are outside.
 In 2013 the percentages were 26% for men and 32% for women.

+According to the 2017 EU-SILC survey, Sweden was one of the countries in Europe where the highest share of the population experience problems with crime, violence or vandalism in the area they live.

 Criminal sanctions

 Sanctions under the Swedish Penal Code consist of fines and damages, imprisonment, conditional sentences, probation, being placed in special care and community service.
 Various sanctions can be combined.
 A basic premise in the Penal Code is that non-custodial penalties are more desirable than custodial, and the court has considerable latitude when choosing a criminal sanctions, paying special attention to measures chiefly aimed at rehabilitating offenders.

 Fines and damages

 A person who has committed a crime may be ordered to pay damages to the victim.
 Such damages can relate to compensation for destroyed clothing, a broken tooth, costs for medical care, pain and suffering, or personal violation.
 A person sentenced for an offence that could lead to imprisonment must pay SEK 800 to the Crime Victim Fund.
 Fines are determined in money, or as day fines.
 In the case of day fines, two figures are given, for example "40 day fines of SEK 50" (i.e. SEK 2,000).
 The first figure shows how serious the court has considered the offence and the latter figure depends on the financial situation of the accused.